sheng09/Tips-Hotchpotch/README.md

   We need to install and configure something according to the offical document of [`mpi4py`](https://mpi4py.readthedocs.io/en/latest/install.html#using-conda), "*...The openmpi package on conda-forge has built-in `CUDA` support, but it is disabled by default.
 To enable it, follow the instruction outlined during conda install.
 Additionally, `UCX` support is also available once the ucx package is installed...*", and and offical document of [`cupy`](https://docs.cupy.dev/en/stable/user_guide/interoperability.html), "*...This new feature is added since `mpi4py` 3.1.0...*".

-  - Step1: install `mpi4py>=3.1.0· with openmpi support:
+  - Step1: install `mpi4py>=3.1.0` with openmpi support:
     ```bash
     #make sure openmpi module is correctly loaded to match the one used by conda install
-    module load openmpi/4.1.4
-    conda install -c conda-forge mpi4py==3.1.1 openmpi=4.1.4 # make sure if it is openmpi or mpich or sth else
+    # make sure if it is openmpi or mpich or something else that match your environment
+    module load openmpi/4.1.4 cuda/11.5
+    conda install -c conda-forge mpi4py==3.1.1 openmpi=4.1.4
     ```
   - Step2: Enable CUDA and UCX supports following the instructions outputed by the `conda install ...` via either setting the environment before launching MPI programs:
     ```bash